-Browsing through some old newspapers, I came a cross this article on the origin of Orange Curacao (Kansas City Star – June 25, 1894).
+Browsing through some old newspapers, I came across this article on the origin of Orange Curacao (Kansas City Star – June 25, 1894).
 It is an interesting historical account of how orange Curaçao (spelled Curacoa in the article) or Triple Sec (Cointreau) came to be.
 The original grades of Curacao are detailed and the “green ribbon” variety deemed the best.
 The green ribbon is a reference to the variety of orange (laraha) and the way the oranges were peeled.
 Ironically, the best variety of orange is green.
 The reason the orange is green is its picked before it has ripened, as it provides the best aroma and taste at this stage.
+I see an opportunity for an aspiring distiller.

 The Origin of Curacoa